Korean immigration to Hawaii: Origins

-The very first large group of Korean immigrants arrived in the United States on January 13th, 1903.
+The very first large group of Korean immigrants arrived in the United States on January 13, 1903.
 The Korean Empire had issued its first English-language passports to these immigrants the previous year.
 They travelled on the and landed in Hawaii.
-The passengers were a diverse group with various ages and backgrounds.
-Among the group were 56 men recruited as laborers for sugarcane plantations located on various islands in the Territory of Hawaii, as well as 21 women and 25 children.
+The group consisted of 56 men recruited as laborers for sugarcane plantations located on various islands in the Territory of Hawaii, as well as 21 women and 25 children.
 Within two years of the first arrival of Korean immigrants, the number of Koreans who had migrated to Hawaii had grown to more than 7,000.

 Between 1901 and 1905, 7,226 immigrants, including 6,048 men, 637 women, and 541 children, came to Hawaii over 65 trips.
 Most of the early immigrants of that period had some contracts with American missionaries in Korea.
-For some Western-oriented Korean intellectuals, immigrating to the United States was considered useful, in part, to help them in the modernization of their homeland.
-Consequently, the recruiter for laborers for the Hawaiian Sugar Planters' Association (HSPA), David Deshler, had no trouble finding Koreans from a wide range of social classes willing to sail to Hawaii.
+For some Western-oriented Korean intellectuals, immigrating to the United States was considered useful mainly to help them in the modernization of their homeland.

-According to Dr. Wayne Patterson during his speech to the Royal Asiatic Society, the transfer of Koreans to Hawaii was against the US Emigration Laws regarding foreign Contract Laborers.
-Deshler recruited Koreans as strikebreakers because Japanese laborers working in the Hawaiian plantations were on strike against the owners of the plantations.
-Some of the same American business people who overthrew the Hawaiian Monarchy were in collusion with Dr. Horace Allen and Deshler to conjure up a plan to get away with breaking the US Emigration Laws to deal with Japanese worker's strike problems.
-Most of the Koreans came to Hawaii from 1903 to 1905 through a money-laundering scam that paid for the boat passengers' fares from Korea to Hawaii, violating the law.
-In some cases, the Koreans were forced to pay back their fare money to the HSPA.
+According to Dr. Wayne Patterson, during his speech to the Royal Asiatic Society, the transfer of Koreans to Hawaii was against the US Emigration Laws regarding foreign Contract Laborers.
+The HSPA enlisted Dr. Horace Allen, the American minister in Seoul, to coordinate the emigration of Koreans to Hawaii and to ensure that the Hawaiian plantations received Korean laborers.
+Together with American entrepreneur, David Deshler, Allen moved forward to secure passage for Koreans to Hawaii.

+By mid-November 1905, Allen had successfully petitioned to Emperor Gojong, who in issued an edict creating a Department of Emigration.
+A new branch of the Korean government had been successfully made, but the issue of funding passage to Hawaii still remained.
+Before annexation, passage across the Pacific was paid for by plantation owners, in return for three years of contract labor.
+With the practice now outlawed, Allen and Deshler created the Deshler Bank with the $25,000 that Deshler brought to Korea.
+The bank would then loan the Planters money to emigrants wanting passage to Hawaii, brokering illegal passage money and circumventing U.S. immigration laws.